 - 25.2 CUTA will actively encourage all eligible unit members to conduct MAA reporting. - 25.3 The District will annually set aside 50% of MAA funds, net of expenses. - 25.4.
-The District will determine the total number of CUTA FTE as a percentage of the total FTE of District employees within fifteen (15) days of the Local Education Consortium's (LEC) notification to the District that all payments have been received for an entire school year.
+The District will determine the total number of CUTA FTE as a percentage of the total FTE of District employees within fifteen (15) days of the Local Education Consortium's (LEC) notification to the District that all payments and related expenses have been received for an entire school year.
 This will include only CUTA members who are in a paid status as of the date of the calculation.
 This will be used to identify the percentage, or share, of MAA funds due CUTA for the MAA reporting year.
 The District will apply that percentage to 50% of the net MAA earnings received that reporting year.
 At the time of distribution, the District will provide CUTA an itemized accounting of all expenses related to MAA activities.

-Revised 2016-17 25.5 Employer related payroll costs (Medicare, Unemployment, STRS, etc.) will be deducted from the employee's gross earnings when calculating the employee payment.
-Regardless of FTE, this amount will be distributed equally to all eligible CUTA MAA reporters in paid status at the time of the calculation noted in 25.4, as a one-time off schedule bonus.
-Payment will be made to eligible CUTA MAA reporters within sixty (60) days of the funds being distributed to the District from the LEC.
+25.5 Regardless of FTE, this amount will be distributed equally to all eligible CUTA MAA reporters in paid status at the time of the calculation noted in 25.4, as a one-time off schedule bonus.
+Payment will be made to eligible CUTA MAA reporters within sixty (60) days of the net payment calculation.
 If this distribution occurs during a summer break, the calculations used in 25.4 will be based on the data from the last student day of the prior school year.
 The parties recognize that MAA funds generally are received 18-24 months after the end of the reporting year.